Higher-rank graphs and the graded $K$-theory of Kumjian-Pask algebras

-Theorem \ref{th isomorphism of talented monoid and dimension semigroup} sets up the intrinsic connection between the graded $K$-theory and dimension group on the level of $k$-graphs and Kumjian-Pask algebras.
-Via the isomorphism $\gamma_\Lambda$ we can conveniently switch between these two; this is going to be a key tool in our investigation.
+Theorem \ref{th isomorphism of talented monoid and dimension semigroup} sets up the intrinsic connection between the graded $K$-theory and dimension group on the level of $k$-graphs and Kumjian--Pask algebras.
+Via the isomorphism $\gamma_\Lambda$, we can conveniently switch between these two; this is going to be a key tool in our investigation.

 \begin{lem} Let $\Lambda$ and $\Omega$ be row-finite $k$-graphs without sources such that both $\Lambda^0,\Omega^0$ are finite.
 For each $\N\in \mathbb{N}^k$, suppose $A_\N\in \mathbb{M}_{\Lambda^0}(\mathbb{N})$ and $B_\N\in \mathbb{M}_{\Omega^0}(\mathbb{N})$ are matrices such that $A_\N(u,v):=|u\Lambda^\N v|$ for $u,v\in \Lambda^0$ and $B_\N(x,y):=|x\Omega^\N y|$ for $x,y\in \Omega^0$.